|

 light at the gate was like a little bright hole far behind'.

-At first the forest was oppressive and the humans were troubled
+At first the forest was oppressive, and the men were troubled

 deeper, the forest grew lighter, the darkness broken by 'slender